 - maintain proficiency in the knowledge of gemmology and be able to correctly identify gemstones and accurately grade them

-- be experienced in the testing of metals, the processes used in manufacture and the variations between handmade mounts and production jewellery in order that they may be accurately described and assessed.
+- be experienced in the testing of metals, the processes used in manufacture and the variations between handmade mounts and production jewellery so they may be accurately described and assessed.

 Breaching the code